 Science History Institute

 This is perhaps one of the most intriguing museums and although it cost a fortune to build, it’s free to enter!
 The museum displays how science and technology have shaped our modern world.

 This building was the original home of the First Continental Congress of 1774 and is a well preserved example of Georgian architecture.
 Not only did it serve as the first congressional building, but Benjamin Franklin used it as a library and it was later used as the First and Second Banks of the United States.

 Did you know that the White House was not the first home of the President?
 For the first two presidencies of the United States, both the government and the president resided in Philadelphia.
 The remains of the house are open 24 hours a day, 365 days a year in an outdoor memorial on Independence Mall.
 It recalls the history of the first two presidents of the US and memorializes the 9 slaves who worked at the house during the presidencies of Washington and John Adams.

-Two of the oldest churches in the area, Christ Church was the church home of Ben Franklin, Betsy Ross and many others.
-The cathedral is 100 years newer, but is beautiful.
+These are two of the oldest churches in the area.
+Christ Church was the church home of Ben Franklin, Betsy Ross and many others (the cathedral is 100 years newer).
 Both are free to the public to tour.
 The cathedral even has a free audio tour you can download on your phone.

 This museum is affiliated with the Smithsonian and so has access to their collection and often has very exclusive items on loan.
 It focuses on the history of Jews in America and was founded by Jewish congregation that has been in existence since the Revolutionary War.